oetind/oet/README.md

 ## Code

 For small fixes or incremental improvements simply fork the repo and follow the process below.
-For larger changes submit an [RFC:](RFC.md)
 1. [Fork](https://help.github.com/articles/fork-a-repo/) the repository and [clone](https://help.github.com/articles/cloning-a-repository/) your fork.

 2. Start coding!